-- 10.2 Professional Day.
+- 10.1.2.6 The vote must take place by the third week of April and a voting timeline must be created and communicated with the staff that allows for at least a 15-calendar day notification prior to the vote as in Appendix E. The voting deadline may be extended upon mutual agreement between ACT and the District. - 10.2 Professional Day.
 The above hours and duties constitute a unit member's professional day. - 10.3 Early Release.
 Upon prior request, the principal may release a unit member during the minimum on-campus duty day, provided such request does not interfere with the unit member's instructional, professional or other assigned responsibilities. - 10.4 Duty-Free Lunch Period.
 Except for unit members at the District alternative schools, a duty-free lunch period at least equivalent to the pupil lunch period shall be provided for each full-time unit member.
 The duty-free lunch period shall not be less than thirty (30) consecutive minutes.
 Passing time shall be excluded from the thirty (30) minutes.
 Unit members at the District alternative schools shall be entitled to at least thirty (30) minutes duty-free lunch period. - 10.5 Work Load/Adjunct Duties - 10.5.1 Number of Periods.
-The number of periods assigned each full-time unit member who is assigned to the classroom shall be six (6).
+The number of periods assigned to each full-time unit member who is assigned to the classroom shall be six (6).
 Five (5) of these shall be instructional periods and one (1) period shall be for preparation and shall be free of any assigned activities, except for IEP activities, meetings with supervisors regarding evaluation observations, 504 meetings, parent conferences, and classroom substitution as in 10.5.4.